3axap4eHko/3axap4eHko/README.md

 <br />

-Hi there, I'm [Ivan Zakharchanka](https://zource.dev/), a passionate Senior Software Engineer and a freelancer from US.
-I take great care in the experience, architecture, and code quality of the things I ever made.

-I am also an open-source contributor.
-I'm helping open-source projectes to make them better and enjoing it with every line of code.
+Hello there!
+My name is [Ivan Zakharchanka](https://zource.dev/), and I'm a Senior Software Engineer and freelancer from the US.
+I'm passionate about creating software that not only works flawlessly, but also provides an enjoyable experience for users.

+In addition to my work as a freelancer, I'm also an active contributor to the open-source community.
+I find it incredibly rewarding to collaborate with other developers and improve the software that we all rely on.

+If you're interested in working with me on a project or have any questions about my work, please don't hesitate to get in touch!
+I'm always happy to chat and explore new opportunities.

 [![CodeWars](https://www.codewars.com/users/3axap4eHko/badges/large)](https://www.codewars.com/users/3axap4eHko)